Saguna, Nadia: Demographics

 According to the 2011 Census of India, Saguna had a total population of 14,995, of which 7,717 (51%) were males and 7,274 (49%) were females.
 Population in the age range 0–6 years was 1,266.
 The total number of literate persons in Saguna was 11,933 (86.92% of the population over 6 years).
-There is also a ongoing increase in the population of this area as the newly built All India Institute of Medical Sciences, Kalyani is built at Basantapur village in the Saguna Panchayat in Kalyani built recently.
+There is also an ongoing increase in the population of this area as the newly built All India Institute of Medical Sciences, Kalyani is built at Basantapur village in the Saguna Panchayat in Kalyani built recently.

 Infrastructure

 According to the District Census Handbook 2011, Nadia, Saguna covered an area of 4.9858 km2.
 Among the civic amenities, the protected water supply involved overhead tank, tubewell/ borewell, hand pump.
 It had 1,389 domestic electric connections.
-Among the medical facilities it had 1 medicine shop.
-Among the educational facilities it had 8 primary schools, 1 senior secondary school.
-It had the branch offices of 1 nationalised bank and 1 cooperative bank.
+Among the medical facilities it has multiple medicine shops.
+Among the educational facilities it had 8 primary schools, 1 senior secondary school (Lichutala Vivekananda Adarsha Vidyalaya).
+It has branch offices of 1 nationalized bank and 1 cooperative bank.

 There is also a All India Institute of Medical Sciences, Kalyani (AIIMS Kalyani) at Basantapur village in the Saguna Panchayat in Kalyani built recently.